lumicks/pylake/docs/tutorial/file.rst

 A slice can also be downsampled over arbitrary time segments by using `downsampled_over` and supplying a list of `(start, stop)` tuples indicating over which ranges to apply the function.

-Finally, a slice that contains equally spaced timestamps can be downsampled by a specific factor using `downsampled_by` *(note that the ratio of the original/final sampling frequencies must be an integer.)*::
+A slice that contains equally spaced timestamps can be downsampled by a specific factor using `downsampled_by` *(note that the ratio of the original/final sampling frequencies must be an integer.)*::

     channel = file.force1x # original frequency 78125 Hz